bamacgabhann/IEOS_Abstracts/Readme.md

 It should be possible to clone the repository and use pyenv and poetry to recreate the virtual environment, but it might be easier to:

-**Open in Colab**
 <a target="_blank" href="https://colab.research.google.com/github/bamacgabhann/IEOS_Abstracts/blob/main/IEOS%20abstracts.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-Upload all the font files, the spreadsheets, and the header image to the same Colab folder as the ipynb
+Upload all the font files, the spreadsheets, and the header image to the same Colab folder as the ipynb.

-Then simply run all cells
+Then simply run all cells, and download the produced PDF.